heyqule/youtubekaraoke/README.md

 # Youtube Karaoke
-Attenuate vocal on youtube MVs
+Attenuate vocal on youtube Music videos.

 # How it looks on your Youtube Player
 ![how it look](lookonyoutube.png)